peterprescott/citation-graph/README.md

 ### `db_commands.py`
 Includes a variety of commands to make querying the SQLite database simple, encapsulated in a class framework called Query.

+When run directly it builds the necessary tables to run the Citation Graph program, for if and when the database is deleted.

 Read the full documentation [here](https://citation-graph.readthedocs.io/en/latest/db_commands.html), or examine the source code directly [here](https://github.com/peterprescott/citation-graph/blob/master/db_commands.py).